“Out beyond ideas of wrongdoing and rightdoing, there is a field. I’ll meet you there.”– Rumi.

 The family at Tamarisk grows vegetables, fruit, wheat, rye, barley and oats and peas in an effort to provide the majority of dietary needs from the land.
 This mean they are not totally reliant on livestock.

-But, much of the land is most effectively managed by cattle and sheep.
+But, cattle and sheep most effectively manage much of the land.
 So, they also have a herd of breeding stock (25 Red Devon cattle) and about 200 ewes.
 The biodiversity here is ‘astonishing’ according to Bee, the total number of flowering plant species is at least 200, not including grasses, shrubs, lichens and other plants.

 “For me, the whole vegan vs regen matter comes down to, would it be sensible to cultivate all of that land for growing arable crops or is the biodiversity better managed with animals?” she asks.